 - From The sender of the message template.
-The From address of an outbound email is specified using the following order of precedence: - 1.
-If there is a From address in the sendEmail() step of a procedure, then that address is used. - Else the sendEmail() step uses the From address provided by a linked Service Desk > Message Template, if the link exists and a From address is specified. - 3.
-Else the sendEmail() step uses the Reply Email Address of the Service Desk > Incoming Email and Alarm Settings > email reader linked to the service desk.
-This link between the email reader and the service desk is set using the Service Desk > Desk Definition > Properties > General > Standard Field Defaults (page 38) > Email field. - 4.
-Else the Default Sender Email address set in System > Outbound Email is used. - Body Enter the body text of the message template.
-Use the following toolbar buttons to add special formatting to the text: - Image: Image: Image: Provide the analytic of the analytic o - Solution Selected text from Microsoft Word and paste into text pane. - Insert a table. - Insert a horizontal line as a percentage of the width, or set a fixed width in pixels. - indent text. - Henry Outdent text. - Set selected text to subscript. - x Set selected text to superscript. - Kerney Kerney - Is a lnsert special characters and symbols.
+The From address of an outbound email is specified using the following order of precedence:

+- 1. If there is a From address in the sendEmail() step of a procedure, then that address is used.

+- Else the sendEmail() step uses the From address provided by a linked Service Desk > Message Template, if the link exists and a From address is specified.

+- 3. Else the sendEmail() step uses the Reply Email Address of the Service Desk > Incoming Email and Alarm Settings > email reader linked to the service desk.
+This link between the email reader and the service desk is set using the Service Desk > Desk Definition > Properties > General > Standard Field Defaults (page 36) > Email field.

+- 4. Else the Default Sender Email address set in System > Outbound Email is used.

+- Body Enter the body text of the message template.
+Use the following toolbar buttons to add special formatting to the text:

+- Image: Book and Pasted text.
+You may need to reset links copied and pasted from another source.

+- Insert a table.

+- \succ Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

+- Indent text.

+- + Outdent text.

+- 2 Remove formatting.

+- $\succ \Omega$ Insert a symbol.

+- Insert an emoticon.

+- Solution Series and Series and

+- Upload a file or image.

+- x Set selected text to subscript.

+- x^{} Set selected text to superscript.

+- Image: Second Second